 Although retinoids (tretinoin, retinol) have long been the gold standard anti-aging ingredients for their ability to improve visible signs of aging, they are also known to cause skin irritation and sensitivity, resulting in redness, peeling, and flaking.
 These effects may actually impair long-term skin health.
-The scientists at OneSkin compared the two in a head-to-head test on human skin samples in a lab, analyzing key biomarkers on skin at a cellular level:
+The scientists at OneSkin compared the two in a head-to-head test on human skin samples in a lab, analyzing key biomarkers on skin at a cellular level.
+They found that both retinol and OS-01 FACE significantly increased a key biomarker associated with collagen production, COL1A1.
+However, retinol also increased a biomarker associated with skin aging, CDKN2A, while OS-01 FACE did not.
+Plus, OS-01 FACE increased a marker associated with cell growth, called MKi67, while retinol did not.
+Microscopic comparison of skin samples further revealed that retinol appeared to worsen cellular structure and organization!

-Untreated skin

-OneSkin OS-01

-Retinol 1%
+Untreated skin OneSkin OS-01 Retinol 1%